One of the painful results of boards embracing the goal to “maximize shareholder value” is shown in the Edelman Trust Barometer:

 Boards should set as their primary objective to build an excellent, ethical, and enduring organization.

+Bob Vanourek is co-author of (with his son, Gregg Vanourek) Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
 This article is one of several Bob Vanourek wrote forTrust Inc., A Guide for Boards and C-Suites, published by Next Decade, Inc. 2014 and edited by Barbara Brooks Kimmel, Executive Director, Trust Across America – Trust Around the World.